rebeccamonson/Ordering-Dashboard/Project Breakdown.md

   <img src="Images/total-spent-fitler.png" alt="Order Date Page w/o Filter" width="600"/>
 </p>
 <p align="center">Total Spent Visual with tooltip </p>

+⭐️ **Order Page Insights** ⭐️

+*  The number of order date visual shows the number of orders per day over time and is configured to show the days that have a significantly more orders than average.
+Currently, none of the days shown in the visual are flagged as significant.
+Based on the data, it is believed that only days with 4 orders in one day would be flagged as signifcant, because this would mean two orders had been placed from the same supplier.
+*  The money spent by order date visual is configured to highlight outlier days for increases in spending.
+It highlighted several days, including one August 23rd of 2024 that was the most money spent on a supplier order in one day, at $11,681.20.
+Inside information from working at the company explains this as the day the air conditioning went out in the faciltiy, causing indoor temperature to rise outside the acceptable limits for many sterile supplies, causing a mass reorder of items
+*  The category of item “supply” is the most ordered item.
+*  The most items were ordered in August of 2024, for the reasons explained above.
+The fewest items were ordered in December, possibly because there was a record low number of surgeries that month due to the holidays and surgeons being out of town.
+*   The highest volume of orders was placed on Thursdays

 ## Supplier Page 🗂️
 ---